 We then headed to the village for the start of the short trek.
 It was high noon and since I was feverish, I already anticipated that the day wouldn’t turn out great for me.
 I continued the trek and started to sweat, big time.
-The trail passes by a village followed by lush fields with majority of the paddies have rice planted on it.
+The trail passes by a village followed by lush fields with the majority of the paddies have rice planted on it.
 The trek is not that strenuous and we have reached the falls after 30 minutes.

 Since it’s summer, the supply of water is not that might and we had the falls, which is 33 meters high, on its meek side but still offers an enormous charm.
-A group of Russians were already on their way to the second tier when we arrived, a good sign that tourism is now growing in the province.
+A group of Russians was already on their way to the second tier when we arrived, a good sign that tourism is now growing in the province.

 Bugtong-Bato Falls is a 7-tiered waterfall but we were only allowed to explore the first 3 falls.
 The falls was named as such because of a big boulder “bato” before approaching the first tier, “bugtong” means one.
 The large rock together with smaller ones align by the basin and act as platform for picture taking and resting place for trekkers before plunging into the cool water.

 The second and third tier can be accessed by a risky ascend on a steep flight of steps having a rope to grip on.
 For you to go to the basin of the third fall, you need to climb again the height of the second tier, which is more steep and risky than the first one.
-Bugtong-bato Falls was the first waterfall listed down on my journal this year, not that disappointing though.
+Bugtong-bato Falls was the first waterfall listed down in my journal this year, not that disappointing though.
 Best time to visit the cascading falls is during the months of June and August when the water looks great.

 Kawa Hot Bath

 We were advised to dip in the cool water of the falls in preparation for the Kawa Hot Bath.
 After a short trail from the falls, I already saw the large cauldrons being stoked by woods and dried leaves.
 I was intrigued by this activity that went viral a couple of months ago wherein you will bathe in a cauldron of hot water and experience literally being “cooked alive”.
-The fryer being heated with real fire, will be filled by spring water until the water becomes warm and aromatic, due to the guyabano and guava leaves, flowers and even ginger as your “seasonings”.
+The fryer being heated with real fire will be filled with spring water until the water becomes warm and aromatic, due to the guyabano and guava leaves, flowers and even ginger as your “seasonings”.

 Once the water reaches the right temperature, the staff will damp down the fire and you are now ready to try the must Kawa Hot Bath of Tibiao.
 Although surreal, the activity is very really relaxing as the right amount of heat of the water releases the tension of the worn-out muscles of the body.
 I was feverish that entire morning but was recuperated by the kawa hot bath.